 Welcome to summer!
 This is typically a time for kids to kick back, indulge in a little extra screen time, play outside, and embrace the kind of freedom that only comes with being young and having zero responsibilities.
-However, all of this free time can lead to the summer slide, a regression in academic proficiency due to summer break, and experts warn it is hindering kids’ progress when they head back to school.
+However, all of this free time can lead to the summer slide, a regression in academic proficiency due to summer break.
 So, while Summer Slide sounds like a new feature at the local park or splash pad, in reality it isn’t fun at all.

 HOW DO WE PREVENT THE SUMMER SLIDE?